bjmt/phylocorrpkg/README.md

 ## Score calculation

 Depending on the number of families, these calculations can consume a lot of RAM and CPU time.
-Parallelisation can be achieved using the `doParCalc()` function.
+Parallelisation can be achieved using the `doParCalc()` function, though this is optional; the function will still work even if no cluster is registered.
 In order not to run out of RAM, objects are immediately written to disk and deleted from memory.

 ```r
 library(phylocorrpkg)